matloff/qeML/README.md

-# The qeML package: "Quick and easy" wrappers for machine learning in R
+# The qeML package: "Quick and easy" wrappers for machine learning

-## "Easy for learners, powerful for experts"
+### "Easy for learners, powerful for advanced users"

-## Norm Matloff, UC Davis,
+### Norm Matloff, UC Davis,

 I am a professor of computer science, and a former professor of statistics, highly active in the areas of machine learning and